 “Our goal is to generate new markets for many Nebraska products and our hope is to attract Chinese companies that want to expand into the American market,” Heineman told constituents July 27 before visiting three Chinese cities including Shanghai, where the state will open a trade office.

 Competition for clean-energy goods and disputes over China’s currency have escalated trade tensions between the nations, leading President Barack Obama and Republican presidential candidate Mitt Romney to pledge tough action over China’s trade policies.
-China’s Wanxiang Group Corp.’s investment in U.S. lithium-ion battery maker A123 Systems Inc. (AONE) drew opposition from Representative Cliff Stearns, a Florida Republican, who cited national-security threats.
+China’s Wanxiang Group Corp.’s investment in U.S. lithium-ion battery maker A123 Systems Inc. (AONE:US) drew opposition from Representative Cliff Stearns, a Florida Republican, who cited national-security threats.

 Chinese foreign direct investment is on the rise, increasing 18 percent in 2011 from the previous year to $3.8 billion, representing 0.2 percent of all such investment, according to the U.S. Bureau of Economic Analysis.
 Total foreign investment in the U.S. was $2.5 trillion.